Biharwe FC: History

 In the 2006 season, Biharwe FC reached the semi-finals of the Western Region Mini League before going down to Masindi Town Council FC.
-In the 2006–07 season Biharwe were more successful and progressed to the finals of the Western Region Mini League (in Bushenyi) by defeating Kilembe Mines FC 4–0 in the semi-finals.
-In the zone final they beat Toro United 2–1 to gain promotion to the Uganda Super League.
+In the 2006–07 season Biharwe FC were more successful and progressed to the finals of the Western Region Mini League (in Bushenyi) by defeating Kilembe Mines FC 4–0 in the semi-finals.
+In the zone final they beat Tooro United FC 2–1 to gain promotion to the Uganda Super League.

-Like most teams making their debut into the Super League, Biharwe found the gulf in standards too great and failed to survive the relegation battle, finally finishing in 18th position at the bottom of the division.
+Like most teams making their debut into the Super League, Biharwe FC found the gulf in standards too great and failed to survive the relegation battle, finally finishing in 18th position at the bottom of the division.